crocandr/docker-openvpn/README.md

 docker exec -ti openvpn /opt/generate-newclient-cert.sh user1
 ```

 This cert generator script uses the `client.conf` file as a template, and integrate the generated cert files into the client config file.
-So you can use only one file for the openvpn.
+So you can use only one file for the OpenVPN.
 Only the opvn config file. (example: user1-conf.ovpn ).
 You can access the generated config (and cert files too) in the `/srv/openvpn/config/easy-rsa/keys/` folder on your Docker host.

 Optional: